jessekelighine/vindent.vim/README.md

 # vindent.vim

-`vindent.vim` is a minimal plugin for Vim and Neovim two indentation related functionalities:
+`vindent.vim` is a minimal plugin for Vim and Neovim that provides two functionalities:

-1. Creates a *vindent motion* that moves cursor to the previous or next line with the same indentation as the current line.
+1. Jump to previous/next line with same indentation. (*vindent motion*)
-2. Creates three *vindent text object* that selects adjacent lines with the same indentation (with three slight variations).
+2. Select adjacent lines with same or more indentation. (*vindent text object*: 3 variations)

 This plugin was partially inspired by [vim-indentwise](https://github.com/jeetsukumaran/vim-indentwise) and [vim-indent-object](https://github.com/michaeljsmith/vim-indent-object).
-`vindent.vim` is essentially a simplified version of the two plugins combined, reimplemented with less than *100 lines* of vimscript!
+`vindent.vim` is essentially a simplified version of the two plugins combined, but reimplemented with less than *100 lines* of vimscript!

 ## Installation